 Sec.
 1 - The Association, which first met in San Francisco in 1899, shall hold an annual fall conference at a western city determined at the preceding conference of the Association.

 Sec.
-2 - There shall be a regular Plenary Session at each conference, at which time the Executive Committee shall present an annual report on the progress of the Association.
+2 - There shall be a General Membership Meeting at each conference, at which time the Executive Committee shall present an annual report on the progress of the Association.

 Sec.
-3 - Action on any item at the annual Plenary Session, including resolutions, amendments to the Constitution, and changes in operating procedure, will require a quorum equal to ten percent of the membership listed on record.
-If such a quorum is not present, the Executive Committee is empowered to act on the agenda of the Plenary Session unless ten percent of those in attendance request a mail ballot on action items.
-If the mail ballot produces less than a ten percent response, the Executive Committee shall be empowered to act on the item(s).
+3 - Action on any item at the annual General Membership Meeting, including resolutions, amendments to the Constitution, and changes in operating procedure, will require a quorum equal to ten percent of the membership listed on record.
+If such a quorum is not present, the Executive Committee is empowered to act on the agenda of the General Membership Meeting unless ten percent of those in attendance request an electronic mail ballot on action items.
+If the electronic mail ballot produces less than a ten percent response, the Executive Committee shall be empowered to act on the item(s).

 Sec.
 4 - The general arrangements of the proceedings of the conference shall be directed by the Executive Committee.